 - Medical – whatever cost is associated with the medical/evacuation insurance that is required for each student.

 - Professional liability – whatever cost is associated with the insurance required by the student’s program, plus approx. 100 euros for Italian insurance included in the administrative fee.

 - Vehicle – a shared vehicle, required for all sites, costs between $600 and $1200 for an 8-week experience.

 - Uniforms – provided at two facilities.
 At the other students provide their own white scrubs.
 All students provide their own white clinic shoes (tie or Velcro closure) and a clinic-appropriate bathing suit for aquatic therapy.

 Additional costs are variable, depending on student choice, and can include cell phone, Internet access, touring costs, and souvenirs.
-Students participating in a shared housing arrangement and leasing or renting a vehicle shared with others have generally found that all costs associated with the internship can be covered with $5,000 for an 8-week internship.
+Students participating in a shared housing arrangement and leasing or renting a vehicle shared with others have generally found that all costs associated with the experience can be covered with $5,000 for an 8-week time frame.

 There is a per student administrative fee payable to Eduglobal Associates.
 This fee, which varies depending on the length of the clinical experience, can be paid by the program or the individual student.
 It covers the student’s Italian professional liability, insurance, all personnel and infrastructure costs of Eduglobal as well as coordination by Eduglobal between the PT program, its students, and the facilities, which have contracted with Eduglobal to assure timely and accurate communication in Italian.
 Coordination historically has been required: